Tropical Weierstrass points and Weierstrass weights: Tropical versus algebraic Weierstrass loci

 \begin{example} Consider the non-augmented barbell graph $\Gamma$ with edges of arbitrary length, see Figure~\ref{fig:barbell_clls}.
 This metric graph has genus two and the canonical divisor has rank one.
-We can define a combinatorial limit linear series $M \subset \Rat(K)$ of rank one on $\Gamma$ by taking the slopes $-1 < 1$ on the middle edge and, for $i = 1, 2$, and slopes $0 < 1$ on both oriented edges $u_i v_i$.
+We define a sub-semimodule $M \subseteq \Rat(K)$ of rank one on $\Gamma$ by prescribing the slopes $\{-1, 1\}$ on the middle edge and, for $i = 1, 2$, slopes $\{0, 1\}$ on both oriented edges $u_i v_i$.
+Then, we define $M$ as the set of all functions in $\Rat(K)$ that, along any unit tangent vector at a given point of $\Gamma$, take one of the two prescribed slopes.
+It is easy to see that $M$ is closed and verifies $(\star)$.

-We omit the definition of the rank functions and the slope structure $\fS$ here and refer to the same example in~\cite{AG22} for more details.
-The semimodule $M$ consists of all the functions in $\Rat(K)$ which are compatible with the slope structure.
-The clls Weierstrass divisor is